Kodak: Pharmaceuticals loan

-On July 28, 2020, Trump administration announced that it planned to give Kodak a $765 million loan for manufacturing ingredients used in pharmaceuticals, to rebuild the national stockpile depleted by the COVID-19 pandemic and reduce dependency on foreign factories.
-The funding would come through U.S. International Development Finance Corporation, a government agency with international mandate.
+On July 28, 2020, the Trump administration announced that it planned to give Kodak a $765 million loan for manufacturing ingredients used in pharmaceuticals, to rebuild the national stockpile depleted by the COVID-19 pandemic and reduce dependency on foreign factories.
+Kodak had not previously manufactured any such products.
+The funding would come through U.S. International Development Finance Corporation and was arranged by presidential trade advisor Peter Navarro.
 Within two days, the company's stock price had gained as much as 2,189% from its price at the close of July 27 on the NYSE.

 The New York Times reported that one day before the White House announced the loan, Kodak CEO Jim Continenza was given 1.75 million stock options, some of which he was able to execute immediately.
 The funding was put on hold as the U.S. Securities and Exchange Commission began probing allegations of insider trading by Kodak executives ahead of the deal's announcement, and the funding agency's inspector general announced scrutiny into the loan terms.
 In November, CEO Jim Continenza stated that Kodak was still committed to pharmaceutical manufacturing without the loan.
 The DFC concluded no wrongdoing on its part in December.
 Continenza and other executives were ordered to testify as part of the SEC investigation in June 2021.
 A class-action lawsuit from Kodak investors was dismissed in 2022.

-Xinjiang Social Media Post
+Xinjiang social media post

-In July 2021, Kodak removed a post on Xinjiang from its Instagram page.
-The photo was taken by the photographer Patrick Wack who describes the region as an "Orwellian dystopia" in a reference to the Uyghur genocide.
+In July 2021, Kodak removed a post about Xinjiang from its Instagram page.
+The photo was taken by the photographer Patrick Wack, who describes the region as an "Orwellian dystopia" in a reference to the persecution of Uyghurs in China.
 In later statements on Instagram and WeChat, Kodak declared its Instagram page was not a "platform for political commentary" and affirmed their "close cooperation with various [Chinese] government departments".